Posts

 My happiness

-Ngultrum 1850.
-I dug deep into my pockets again and again, checking every possible hiding place in my wallet.
-I counted and recounted—Nu.
-1850 was all I had left.
-It was the remaining balance from my very first salary at my new job.
-Just a month earlier, I had been so excited to finally be employed.
-Now, a month later, I was already worrying about what I would tell my parents.
-The moment an American tourist tested positive for COVID-19, the government announced immediate border closure.
-Panic buying began everywhere.
-My parents had reminded me several times to stock up on essentials that could last for months.
+Ngultrum 1850 I dug deep into my pockets again and again, checking every possible hiding place in my wallet.
+I counted and recounted the cash in my hands.
+Nu.
+1850 was all I had left—the remaining balance from my very first salary at my new job.
+Just a month earlier, I had been thrilled to finally secure employment.
+Now, barely weeks later, I was worrying about what I would tell my parents.
+The moment an American tourist tested positive for COVID-19, the government announced the immediate closure of Bhutan’s borders.
+Panic buying erupted across the country.
+Shelves were being emptied, and people rushed to stock up on essentials.
+My parents had reminded me several times to buy enough food and supplies to last for months.
 But how could I tell them that I had only Nu.
 1850?
-More than half my salary had already gone into rent and bills.
-With the little I had left, I bought utensils, a mattress, and a quilt for my parents, because I had brought them to live with me.
-They were so proud—glowing even—when they told every villager we met on the way, “We are going to live with our son in Thimphu....
+More than half of my salary had already gone toward rent and utility bills.
+With most of what remained, I bought utensils, a mattress, and a warm quilt for my parents because I had brought them to live with me in Thimp...